d-p1/project4_group3/README.md

-# Project 4 : Stocks: What would My Rich Dad Do?
+# Project 4 : Stocks: What Would My Rich Dad Do?

 ## BACKGROUND:
-Welcome to a journey into the dynamic world of stocks, where we embark on an exploration of financial data and market trends with the overarching question in mind: What would My Rich dad do?
-In this project, we delve into the intricacies of stock market behavior, employing a multifaceted approach to analyze historical data from the renowned NASDAQ.
+Welcome to a journey into the dynamic world of stocks, where we embark on an exploration of financial data and market trends with the overarching question in mind: What would my rich dad do?
+In this project, we delve into the intricacies of stock market behavior, employing a multifaceted approach to analyze and predict stock trends obtained from YAHOO Finance.

 ## Key Objectives:
-1. Find Historical data on the NASDAQ
+1. Find the TSLA stock data using YAHOO Finance.
-2. Use pandas to clean up dataset.
+2. Use Postgres to retrieve and organize the dataset.
-3. Postgres will be used to analyze the data.
+3. Pandas will be used to analyze the data.
-4. Tableau to visualize the data.
-5. Use unsupervised machine learning to predict the trend.
+4. Use unsupervised machine learning to optimize and predict the TSLA trend with at least 75% classification accuracy.

 ## What is the Stock Market?